Advanced Physics Project (Research in Physics) (PHYS*4001)

 When anything whatsoever causes you to be concerned in the context of safety, raise the matter immediately with your faculty advisor before you take any further action.
 Do not hesitate on grounds that the matter may be trivial: probing of established procedures by a new person can be valuable in improving the safety of everybody.

 - The notebook.
-(15%) Each student must maintain a notebook to be used on a day to day basis to record all relevant information and theoretical developments.
+(10%) Each student must maintain a notebook to be used on a day to day basis to record all relevant information and theoretical developments.
 The notes should be legibly written and as complete as possible.
 The notebook should log your work, in a manner that would allow you (or another individual) to track/reproduce your efforts.
 Examples of essential material to include:

 • Experimental design